jmadinlab/jmadinlab.github.io/_people/dama.md

 ### Research

 My research interests revolve around the use of cutting-edge technological approaches to understanding the hierarchy of mechanisms in reef geometric complexity underlying coral reef biodiversity.
-Specifically, I’m interested in quantifying and predicting the structural consequences of climate-associated disturbances and how these cascade along ecological lines, in space and time, affecting the performance of the entire ecosystem.
+Specifically, I’m interested in quantifying and predicting the structural consequences of climate-associated disturbances and how these cascade along ecological lines affecting the functioning of coral reef ecosystems locally and regionally.

 ##